adamhl8/adamhl.dev/README.md

 # adamhl.dev

-This is my personal website/blog, build with [Quartz](https://quartz.jzhao.xyz).
+This is my personal website/blog, built with [Quartz](https://quartz.jzhao.xyz).